-I am a director, deviser, teaching artist and sometime writer currently based in Boston, MA.
+I am a director, deviser, teaching artist and sometime writer newly based in Washington, DC.

 Throughout my career, I have strived to create theatre that addresses deep and difficult questions about our current reality.
 I want to make plays that turn spectators into witnesses: where they encounter an extraordinary story in such a way that they feel altered by, and responsible towards, what they have seen.
 I cherish work like Moisés Kaufman's The Laramie Project, or Yael Farber's Molora.
 These directors touch on large social and political issues by sharing incredibly human stories in theatrical ways.
 Like them, I want to use the liveness of theatre to form a sense of community and urgency around these stories.